The Untold Truth Of Turkey Legs

 We've gone on and on about the turkey leg ... so we must know — are you hungry yet?
 If so, it is actually pretty straightforward and dare we say, easy to recreate this festival favorite in the comforts of your own home kitchen.
 It's also pretty darn cheap compared to the $10 or more you'll be dropping on it if you purchase one from the fair or a park.

 If you've got a charcoal grill at home, you can create this delicious meat behemoth with a foolproof recipe.
 According to The Woks of Life, you likely already have the ingredients for the brine in your own pantry.
 The key to nailing that classic taste of a smoked turkey leg is in the slow cooking method.
-It's a bit of a trial and error to nail it, but the result is guaranteed deliciousness with a crispy exterior, juicy and meaty center, that is bursting with those familiar flavors.
+It's a bit of a trial and error to nail it, but the result is guaranteed deliciousness with a crispy exterior and a juicy and meaty center that is bursting with those familiar flavors.
 There are also alternative ways to prepare a turkey leg with the addition of barbecue sauce and unique spices.
 The world is your oyster (or turkey), our dear friends.

 Arby's tried getting in on the action

-With humble beginnings that began quite literally as a "hut" at the annual Houston Livestock Show and Rodeo, they have now become a massive restaurant enterprise with food trucks and pop-ups throughout Texas drawing major crowds where they sell their meaty product.
-They have also garnered attention from celebrities with visits from the likes of Flo Rida and Dave Chappelle, and now serve upwards of 25,000 people a week.
+With humble beginnings that began quite literally as a "hut" at the annual Houston Livestock Show and Rodeo, the hut has now become a massive restaurant enterprise with food trucks and pop-ups throughout Texas drawing major crowds where it sells its meaty product.
+Turkey Leg Hut has also garnered attention from celebrities with visits from the likes of Flo Rida and Dave Chappelle, and now serve upwards of 25,000 people a week.